Time-Varying Bayesian Optimization Without a Metronome: Main Results

-Figure~\ref{fig:max_dataset_size} illustrates how $||\bm u_n||_2^2$ and $n^*$ (see~\eqref{eq:u_n} and~\eqref{eq:max_dataset_size}) behave under different covariance functions and response times.
-The left panel shows that the smoother temporal covariance functions (e.g., RBF or Rational Quadratic) also yield the largest $n^*$.
-This is intuitive since a smoother GP surrogate can extract information from observations collected further in the past.
-The right panel shows that the response time of the TVBO algorithm has a significant impact on $||\bm u_n||_2^2$ and $n^*$.
-More specifically, response times that scale slowly with the dataset size $n$ lead to larger $n^*$.
-In the most extreme, unrealistic case (i.e., a constant response time $R(n) \in \mathcal{O}(1)$), $||\bm u_n||_2^2$ is always increasing; therefore, an infinite dataset size is recommended.
+Figure~\ref{fig:max_dataset_size} illustrates how $||\bm u_n||_2^2$ and $n^*$ behave under different covariance functions and response times.
+The left panel shows that the smoothest temporal covariance functions (e.g., RBF or Rational Quadratic) also yield the largest $n^*$.
+This is intuitive because a smoother GP surrogate can extract useful information from observations collected further in the past.
+The right panel shows that the response time of the TVBO algorithm has a significant impact on $||\bm u_n||_2^2$ and $n^*$: response times that scale slowly with the dataset size $n$ lead to larger $n^*$.
+In the case where $R(n)$ does not scale with the dataset size $n$ (i.e., a constant response time $R(n) \in \Theta(1)$), $||\bm u_n||_2^2$ is always increasing; therefore, an infinite dataset size is recommended.